x

 A Seed Planted in Provence

-Gardener Gin launched at the 2023 Cannes Film Festival, a fitting debut for a spirit backed by Hollywood and French winemaking royalty.
-The project itself began during the pandemic, when Pitt and the Perrins, already partners in Miraval Rosé and later Fleur de Miraval Champagne, finally acted on an idea that had been circling for years: to create a spirit that spoke of the South of France.
+The Gardener Gin was launched at the 2023 Cannes Film Festival, a stage fitting to debut a spirit backed by Hollywood and French winemaking royalty.
+The project itself began during the pandemic, when Pitt and the Perrins, already partners in Miraval Rosé and later Fleur de Miraval Champagne, finally acted on an idea that had been circling for years, to create a spirit that represent their admiration of the South of France.

 The Gardener Gin founder Brad Pit Matthieu Perin

-For the Perrins, five generations into their stewardship of Château de Beaucastel in Châteauneuf-du-Pape, this wasn’t just a business move.
-Climate change has been shifting their harvests earlier each year, and diversifying into spirits felt like both an exploration and a safeguard for the future.
+For the Perrins, five generations into their stewardship of Château de Beaucastel in Châteauneuf-du-Pape, this was more than just a business move.
+Climate change has been shifting their harvests earlier every year, and diversifying into spirits felt like both an exploration and a safeguard for the future.
 For Pitt, it was partly about joining friends in the spirits world, but mostly about translating the place he’d fallen in love with into another medium.

 Why Gin?